apache/echarts-doc/en/option/partial/circular-layout.md

 ## radius(${defaultRadiusType|default("Array")}) = ${defaultRadius}

-the radius of ${componentName}, the first item of array is inner radius,the second item is outer radius.
+Radius of ${componentName}, the first of which is inner radius, and the second is outer radius.

-Support set to percentage, equal to half of the smaller item between height and width of the container.
+Percentage is supported.
+When set in percentage, it's relative to the smaller size between height and width of the container.